Residence Agreement Policies and Procedures

 Balconies, Decks, Patios, Stairwells and Common Areas

 All balconies and patios must be kept clean, neat and aesthetically pleasing at all times, and may not be used for storage or drying of items such as towels, clothing, personal waste, etc. University furniture provided for indoor use is not permitted to be used outdoors.
 Nails, screws and adhesives may not be used to affix items to balconies, decks, or patios.
 Any resident purchasing furniture for use on patios or balconies must ensure that it is specifically designed for outdoor use.
-Student room furniture is not permitted to be moved to and/or stored in common area corridors or stairwells.
+Student room furniture is not permitted to be moved to and/or stored in common areas, corridors, or stairwells. .
+Plants can be grown in containers on patios and balconies in Graduate Housing.
+No in-ground plantings are allowed anywhere in graduate housing except in designated community gardens.
 Bedroom furniture must remain in the assigned room unless removal is approved by the building management staff.
 Canopies, awnings, curtains or screens of any kind are not permitted on balconies in Graduate Housing.
-Exception: In Graduate Housing, approved canopies and umbrellas may be installed on first-floor patios of some low-rise apartment buildings with the prior written approval of the building management staff.
+Exception: In Graduate Housing, approved canopies and umbrellas may be installed on first-floor patios of some low-rise apartment buildings with the prior written approval from the building management staff.
 Canopies, awnings, tarps and umbrellas are not permitted on balconies, decks, or patios in undergraduate housing.
 You may not repair, replace, remove, or in any way modify any university-owned property or cause or permit any repairs to be performed by others.
 This includes altering or adding any item (e.g. temporary walls, stages, platforms, awnings, structures) on the exterior of the building.

 Portable Outdoor Heaters